subha-py/gamesapi/readme.md

 6) Put vs Patch: Put means rewriting an existing row.
 Patch means updating one attribute of a row.
 7) In serializers, the fields form modelserializers you don't want to include in post method, make them read_only=true.
 8) throttling - if we want to group a number of view classes to server with a rate.
-We can do so by using throttle_scope variable and sopedratethrottle, this will override the default and use the scope defined in throttle_scope used, which is again specified in settngs.py
+We can do so by using throttle_scope variable and scopedratethrottle, this will override the default and use the scope defined in throttle_scope used, which is again specified in settings.py

+9) profiling api and database, unblocking http,